melissaguillen/GuillenConcreteCutting/README.md

 	4th page: what the company offers and where
 	5th page: company’s past work and description
-	6th page: company’s contact info and place to get estimates -Design type:Webbed website structure where the 2nd page is the parent page, the others are child pages, but all can be accessed through one another
+	6th page: company’s contact info and place to get estimates
+- Design type:Webbed website structure where the 2nd page is the parent page, the others are child pages, but all can be accessed through one another
--Design diagrams/wireframes:
+- Design diagrams/wireframes:
--Design colors:Company colors: Navy blue, Gray, Black, and Red Using these colors will allow company to advertise their brand in a consistent way since they have uniforms that will be consistent with the site.
+- Design colors:Company colors: Navy blue, Gray, Black, and Red Using these colors will allow company to advertise their brand in a consistent way since they have uniforms that will be consistent with the site.
 The primary color is gray since that is what is on their logo (a concrete cutting blade), which is what the color of concrete is, so I think the purpose is delivered well with that color.
--Design acessibility:
+- Design acessibility:
 •All graphics will have captions and alt text
 •Comply with 508 compliance
 •Comply with Copyright & Fair Use principle